agnivad/CoalesceApp/README.md

 # CoalesceApp

-Financial Data Fetcher
-The Financial Data Fetcher is a Python application that fetches financial data from multiple APIs, including Alpha Vantage, CryptoQuant, and Birdeye.
+The CoalesceApp is a Python application that fetches financial data from multiple APIs, including Alpha Vantage, CryptoQuant, and Birdeye.
 It is designed to be modular, extensible, and easy to use.

 Features
 Multiple Data Sources: Fetch data from Alpha Vantage (stock data), CryptoQuant (crypto analytics), and Birdeye (DeFi data).